alexconerly/MechaCar_Statistical_Analysis/README.md

 ### What statistical test would you use to test the hypothesis?
 And why?

 In order to test the hypotheis that there is no statistical difference between the MechaCar prototype and the fuel efficiency of competitors, we could use a one-way ANOVA test.
 Also known as the analysis of variance test, the ANOVA test would allow us to test the null hypothesis that the means of all groups are equal.
 As such, this would correspond well with our original orchestration of the null hypothesis.
-In this case, the sammple means would include MechaCar's MPG values and mean MPG values from samples from competitors.
+In this case, the sample means would include MechaCar's MPG values and mean MPG values from samples of similar competitor vehicles.

 ### What data is needed to run the statistical test?